doganparlak/DigitalToolsForFinance/README.md

 > 4. Notebook -  Datasets (inflation data and commodity data) that are utilized in database, plots, Jupyter Notebook.

-> 5. Readme - A readme file for brief description of the project.
+> 5. Readme - A readme file for brief description of the project.  <br />

 December 19, 2022

 - Group Members: